lucyqqi/goldenhacks/README.md

 # Submitted to GoldenHack 5.0

-# A Comprehensive Guide on eduscript.ai
+# A Comprehensive Guide on eduscribe.ai

-> eduscript.ai creates equitable global access to education, empowering us all, one file at a time.
+> eduscribe.ai creates equitable global access to education, empowering us all, one file at a time.

 ## Project Statistics